alphagov/paas-tech-docs/source/documentation/troubleshooting/ssh.md

 ## Creating TCP tunnels with SSH

+Refer to the [Conduit](#conduit) section under [Useful Plugins](#useful-plugins) for information on how to connect your local system to your remote backing service instances.
+Refer to this section for information on how to manually create a TCP tunnel with SSH.

 The `cf ssh` command supports [local port forwarding](https://en.wikipedia.org/wiki/Port_forwarding#Local_port_forwarding), which allows you to create tunnels from your local system to the application instance container.
 This is useful when you want to connect from your local system to a backing service that is only accessible from an app running on GOV.UK PaaS.

 **Note**: Versions 6.24 and 6.25 of the `cf` command line client have a bug that means it's not possible to send more than 2GB of data through an SSH tunnel to a Cloud Foundry application.
 This bug has been fixed in version 6.26 of the client.